 For instance, take a freight between Hamburg to Shanghai under Multimodal transportation.
 After the cargo is packed in the containers. the carrier sends their own designated trucking company to pick up the containers in Hamburg and bring it to the Hamburg Port and after it can been brought to Shanghai, it is then brought to its final destination again by a trucking company that works under the carrier.
 The carrier takes full responsibility from the point of pick-up to the drop-off at the final destination.
 One contract serves the entire stretch.

 Intermodal transportation is a combination of two or more modes of transport in order to move cargo from a place in a country to another place to a different country.
-The main characteristic of intermodal transport and the biggest difference to multimodal transport is that every part of the process it is contracted with a different provider.
+The main characteristic of intermodal transport and the biggest difference to multimodal transport is that every part of the process is contracted with a different provider.
+If you’re looking for an in-depth explanation of intermodal, you can get that right here.
+Here’s the quick overview:

 Let us use an example that includes rail, truck and ship!
 Someone (maybe you) wants to move cargo from Munich to Singapore.
 In the beginning, a truck (hired by you) would bring you an empty container to pick up the cargo.
 Once you fully loaded the container with freight in Munich, the truck takes the container to a railroad yard to move your container to Hamburg.
 It is then put on a container ship; your carrier takes on full responsibility until your shipment reaches Singapore.
 At the destination, a truck ( also hired by you) picks up your container from the container terminal and delivers your cargo to you (the consignee) where the containers are unloaded.
 In this case, it is an Intermodal Operation as it involves several contracts, between different transport service providers (truck, rail, sea) and between the buyer and seller.